The importance of spatial thinking for mathematics; translating research into practice

 Assistant Professor in Primary Education, University of Nottingham

-This project builds on Emily and Katie’s previous research.
-They have already demonstrated relationships between spatial ability and mathematics in primary school age children and that spatial training improves performance not only in spatial ability, but in mathematical achievement.
+This project built upon Emily and Katie’s previous research.
+They had already demonstrated relationships between spatial ability and mathematics in primary school age children and that spatial training improves performance not only in spatial ability, but in mathematical achievement.

-Their pilot toolkit will enable teachers to increase their use of spatial thinking in early years settings and primary classrooms.
+The toolkit enables teachers to increase their use of spatial thinking in early years settings and primary classrooms.
 Teachers will integrate spatial thinking into core curriculum concepts by following easy to use examples, all of which children will enjoy and benefit from.
 They will also be equipped to use a range of resources, both formal structured apparatus and informal resources made by children and teachers, in an informed manner, to embed spatial teaching strategies into the curriculum.

-The pilot toolkit evaluation and impact scoping exercise will place Emily and her team in an optimal position to apply for further funding to improve and roll out the toolkit more broadly, and for future policy impact.
+The pilot toolkit evaluation and impact scoping exercise have placed Emily and her team in an optimal position to apply for further funding to improve and roll out the toolkit more broadly, and for future policy impact.

 This project is also relevant to the ESRC priorities of mental health because the success of the project has the potential to reduce maths anxiety and improve attitudes to maths in practitioners/teachers, parents and children.

 This work has been disseminated through a number of networks, (via newsletters, mailings, via website and twitter as follows

 - NASEN SEND leads